 Dr. Victoria A Phillips (Ms. V) is a criminal justice reformer, social justice activist, invisible disabilities advocate, mental health professional, and facilitator with over 20 years of direct experience in the fields of medical, mental health and criminal justice.

-She serves on the Adolescent, Young Adult and Adults Advisory Board for the NYC Department of Corrections, is an active member of the Jails Action Coalition (JAC), a Reiki Master, Neuroscience Coach, Global Organizer and International Zumba Instructor.
+Currently she is co-chair of the NYC Dept of Correction Young Adult Task Force.
+Previously serving six years on the Adolescent, Young Adult and Adults Advisory Board for the NYC Department of Corrections.
+The Frailty Myths Advisory Council, Shalom International Missions Advisor.
+In addition to being an active member of the Jails Action Coalition (JAC), Fair Chance 4 Housing Coalition, Justice for Women Task Force and Zero Profits.Holistically, she is a Reiki Master, Neuroscience Coach, Global Organizer and International Zumba Instructor.

 Her propensity for advocacy, nation- building, and wellness, began in the late 1990’s when her dying foster mother challenged her to elevate social responsibility within the community.
 Through volunteer initiatives and social issues from dating violence to police brutality, Ms. V tackled the connection between home life, education and community.